 - Phase 2 trial design strategies

 - Use of phase 2 historical controls for retrospective analysis

 - Recommendations for phase 1/2 trial design

 - Adaptive phase 1/2 trial designs

 - Robustness of preclinical studies required for phase 1 trials

 - Single agent activity versus drug combinations activity

-In looking at novel clinical trial designs, the Clinical Trial Design TF convened a Phase I Workshop that covered optimal planning, design, and conduct of Phase I studies of new therapeutics; approaches to Phase I design focusing on safety, efficiency and selected patient populations; and guidelines for the development and incorporation of biomarker studies in early clinical trials of novel agents.
-The findings of this Workshop led to several opinion publications in 2010 in Clinical Cancer Research.
-In addition, a series of Phase II opinion papers were published in Clinical Cancer Research in 2009.
-More recently the Clinical Trial Design TF published a paper in Clinical Cancer Research on Phase I agent combinations and recommendations.
+In looking at novel clinical trial designs, the Clinical Trial Design TF convened a phase 1 workshop that covered optimal planning, design, and conduct of phase 1 studies of new therapeutics; approaches to phase 1 design focusing on safety, efficiency and selected patient populations; and guidelines for the development and incorporation of biomarker studies in early clinical trials of novel agents.
+The findings of this workshop led to several opinion publications in 2010 in Clinical Cancer Research.
+In addition, a series of phase 2 opinion papers were published in Clinical Cancer Research in 2009.
+More recently the Clinical Trial Design TF published a paper in Clinical Cancer Research on phase 1 agent combinations and recommendations.